pragya-gupta7/LinearReg-using-Julia/README.md

 # LinearReg-using-Julia
 To run file, you can install Julia and Pluto on your local computer with the following steps:

-Download and install current version of Julia from julialang.org.
+1. Download and install current version of Julia from julialang.org.
-Run julia
+2. Run julia
-From the Julia REPL (command line), type julia> using Pkg julia> Pkg.add("Pluto")
+3. From the Julia REPL (command line), type julia> using Pkg <br>
+  julia> Pkg.add("Pluto")

-Then Start Pluto by following commands: julia> using Pluto julia> Pluto.run()
+4. Then Start Pluto by following commands: julia> using Pluto julia> Pluto.run()